jgm1972/Leaflet.weighted-heatmap/README.md

 Leaflet.weighted-heatmap
 ===============

-Leaflet.iweighted-heatmap is a simple and fast heatmap plugin for [Leaflet][].
+Leaflet.weighted-heatmap is a simple and fast heatmap plugin for [Leaflet][].
 It is largely based on this [Leaflet inverse distance weighting plugin][].
 This plugin is modified due to encountering numerous problems with current Leaflet heatmap plugins when trying to make a weighted heatmap based solely on value and not density.
 The [Leaflet.heat plugin][] is also used.
 Additionally, a custom quadtree and [KNN nearest neighbors function][] is utilized in an attempt to optimize performance.
 It is included in the bundle.js script created with [Browserify][].

 ## Usage